Emotional Authority Human Design Explained

 Notice:

-• how a decision feels today versus tomorrow
+• how a decision feels today versus tomorrow versus three days from now

 Frequently Asked Questions